bell-kevin/PAR-tool/README.md

 ---

-## License

-This project is licensed under the terms of the GNU Affero General Public License v3.0.
-See the [`LICENSE`](LICENSE) file for full details.

----

 ## We're Using GitHub Under Protest

 This project is currently hosted on GitHub.
 This is not ideal; GitHub is a proprietary, trade-secret system that is not Free and Open Source Software (FOSS).
 We are deeply concerned about using a proprietary system like GitHub to develop our FOSS project.
 I have a [website](https://bellKevin.me) where the project contributors are actively discussing how we can move away from GitHub in the long term.
 We urge you to read about the [Give up GitHub](https://GiveUpGitHub.org) campaign from [the Software Freedom Conservancy](https://sfconservancy.org) to understand some of the reasons why GitHub is not a good place to host FOSS projects.